How to Put Guardrails Around Your K8s Clusters Using Spyctl

 This tutorial will walk you through the creation, tuning, and management of Cluster Ruleset Policies.

-A Cluster Ruleset Policy is a special type of Ruleset Policy focused on establishing allowed or disallowed resources or activity within a Kubernetes Cluster.
+A Cluster Ruleset Policy is a special type of focused on establishing allowed or disallowed resources or activity within a Kubernetes Cluster.
 Through Cluster Ruleset Policies users can receive customized notifications when deviant activity occurs within your clusters.
 For example, users can specify the container images that are allowed to run within a namespace.
 Should a new image appear, a deviation is created, with a link to investigate the problem.
 Users can then take manual or automated actions to address the deviation.

 Cluster Policies and their accompanying Cluster Rulesets are generated using the spyctl create